stleerh/documents/blogs/whats_new_1.6/index.md

 ## eBPF Agent Enhancements

 The eBPF Agent probes the network interfaces and generates flows when it sees network traffic.
-There were a number of eBPF Agent changes in this release.
+There were a number of eBPF Agent enhancements made.
 Let's go through them one-by-one.

 ### Deploy on specific nodes
 By default, the eBPF Agent is deployed on each node using a DaemonSet.
 If it's certain that you don't need it to run on some nodes, you can control which nodes to deploy it on.
 This is actually a [Kubernetes feature](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) in the scheduler that is now implemented in the eBPF Agent.
 There are many ways to do this, and the following uses node affinity to deploy the eBPF Agent only on pods with a specific label.